iPad Frequently Asked Questions and Answers for 2020-21 School Year

 Will there be a loaner program?

-The school will maintain a stock of loaner iPads, but this will be primarily for students whose iPads are under repair.
+The school will maintain a stock of short-term loaner iPads, but this will be primarily for students whose iPads are under repair.
 Students must sign off on loaner iPads and accept responsibility for that loaner unit while in their possession.
+Under no circumstances should a student rely on a loaner iPad long term.

 Will Providence allow jailbroken iPads?